About This Episode

 Absolutely.
 And let me tell you, it’s a tough and suffocating situation for us.

 It feels like starting from scratch, but that starting point never changes.
-It’s like being in the loop with no way out.
+It’s like being in a loop with no way out.
 To make matters worse, the responsibility for our situation falls on the Palestinian authorities.
-The Palestinian Embassy in Cairo is practically useless.
-They’re just a post office.
-They don’t help anything.
+The Palestinian Embassy in Cairo is practically useless — they’re just a post office.
+They don’t help with anything.

 Yara Hawari 12:16